By Steve Beauregard

 Excalibur Parking Spaces

-I say “as of this writing” because construction is currently under way at the Excalibur for a brand new, 10 story parking garage that can hold 3,000 cars.
+Construction is nearly complete for the brand new, 10 story parking garage that can hold 3,000 cars.
 The garage is being constructed on the northwest part of the Excalibur’s acreage, across from the T-Mobile Arena.
 The garage is being built in large measure to help offset parking demand at the T-Mobile Arena.

 (Here’s an aerial map of the Excalibur parking areas.
 Green dots are areas where there is uncovered self-parking spaces.
 The red dot represents the current 3 story parking garage.
 Black shows you the valet parking area, while the yellow dot is where the new 10 story parking garage is being built.)

-MGM Resorts says the $54 million dollar parking garage is expected to be open sometime between April and June of 2017.
+MGM Resorts says the $54 million dollar parking garage is expected to be open sometime in the summer or fall of 2017.

 For now, however, guests at the Excalibur wanting covered parking will have to do with the current, original parking garage.
 This three story white concrete structure (pictured below), sits just behind the resort (to the west of the hotel and casino).